I’m not a racist!

 When I was 19-years-old I went on a Spring Break trip to the Harambee Center in Pasadena, CA. We spent the week working in different parts of the city, doing home visits with families in Watts, and discussing various issues relating to race and justice.
 On our first night of the trip I remember listening to a white man talk about race and he opened with this line to a group of 50 college students, the vast majority of whom were white: “You are all racists.
 Every last one of you.”

 Obviously not one for easing into things, that guy.
 I was sitting near the back and I remember thinking, “WHAT???
 Are you kidding me with this?
 I am not a racist.
-My boyfriend in high school was totally Korean.
+My high school boyfriend was totally Korean.
 How could I be a racist if I dated someone who wasn’t white?
-I don’t think so.
 No way.”

 I’d like to say that despite my discomfort I listened with an open ear and thus began a lifelong quest of inner examination and contemplation surrounding race.
 But I didn’t.
 I completely tuned him out, full of my own righteous indignation.

 Nobody likes to be called a racist and at least part of our problem comes in the definition.
 Racism, as defined by Merriam Webster, is:

 (a) the poor treatment of or violence against people because of their race and/or

 (b) the belief that some races of people are better than others.

 Most of us, when considering whether or not we are racist, look to that first definition.
 Racist?
 Not a chance!
 We have never treated someone poorly or, heaven forbid, resorted to violence against someone because of their race.
 We wouldn’t dream of it.
 We’re actually color-blind!
 We think we don’t even see race.
 So taking stock of that first definition leaves most of us feeling like our conscience is clear and ready to defy anyone who would challenge us on it, like I did in Pasadena all those years ago.